-The Committee shall review the Company's policies relating to the avoidance of conflicts of interest and monitor conflicts of interest (real or perceived) of members of the Board and the Trust Board and management in accordance with the Code of Conduct and Ethics.
-The Committee will review and approve all payments to be made pursuant to any related party transactions involving executive officers and members of the Board and the Trust Board as may be necessary or desirable under the Applicable Requirements.
+The Committee shall review the Company's policies relating to the avoidance of conflicts of interest and monitor conflicts of interest (real or perceived) of members of the Board and the board of trustees of Granite Real Estate Investment Trust and management in accordance with the Code of Conduct and Ethics.
+The Committee will review and approve all payments to be made pursuant to any related party transactions involving executive officers and members of the Board and the board of trustees of Granite Real Estate Investment Trust, as may be necessary or desirable under the Applicable Requirements.
 The Committee shall consider the results of any review of these policies and procedures by the Company's external auditors.